Information for Practitioners

 Notifying the Local Authority about a looked after child being placed into or outside Leicester

 If a looked after child or young person is placed outside the geographical boundaries of their home local authority (called originating local authority), the local authority has a responsibility to notify agencies, including children's social care and health, of the move.
-A regional, East Midlands Protocol has been agreed which can be accessed here.

 This pack has been designed by Leicestershire Police, in conjunction with partners involved in children's social care, health, education and local care providers.
 The pack includes useful information regarding police policy and procedure and also information around responding to risks faced by looked after children.
+The information pack aims to:

 The reason for having a standard referral process across agencies/organisations is to ensure that professionals working in operational, supervisory and support roles are aware of the process.
-They will also be able to access a standard way of bringing suitable cases to the attention of the relevant SIRG programme group through their children's safeguarding leads.
+They will be able to access a standard way of bringing suitable cases to the attention of the relevant CRG programme group through their children's safeguarding leads.

-The referral form can be accessed here.
+The referral form can be accessed on this page.

 Child Protection Information Sharing (CP-IS)